JeffersonLab/solid_gemc/geometry/target/SIDIS_target_NH3_shuo/README.md

 # For the SoLID target part
+  Oct.25 2023 Shuo
   This SoLID NH3 target part definition.
 The stl files are imported from the CAD file.
 The arrangement is in cad.gxml.
-  I converted some parts of the CAD file to geant4 volumes in solid_SIDIS_target_NH3_geometry.pl .
+  One cad file is remained in cad.gxml, the magnet support I converted some parts of the CAD file to geant4 volumes in solid_SIDIS_target_NH3_geometry.pl .
 The converted volume stl files are then deleted.
 ##Volumes converted